 When it comes to call quality, the phone offers very clear and nice audio for voice calls.
 The secondary microphone helps to reduce background noise and thereby deliver more audible and acceptable voice quality.

-The One mini packs GPS supports along with and for better location services.
+The One mini packs GPS supports along with A-GPS and GLONASS for better location services.
 While using Google Maps, we noticed that the location was locked in about fifteen seconds.
 We tested this capability over WiFi networks in buildings and the open road over mobile network.
 Of course, it was faster over WiFi but hardly slower over mobile network.

 The audio-video support was fair and decent.
 However, we felt that the audio quality could have been louder and clearer.